-I am an Associate Economist at University of Southern California's Center for Economic and Social Research (CESR).
-I received my PhD in Economics from Columbia University, and I was a Postdoctoral Research Scholar at the Leonard Schaeffer Center for Health Policy and Economics at the University of Southern California Price School of Public Policy.
-I am currently a RCMAR Scholar for the Minority Aging Health Economics Research Center at USC.
+I am an Economist at University of Southern California's Center for Economic and Social Research (CESR).
+I received my PhD in Economics from Columbia University.
+I was a Postdoctoral Research Scholar at the Schaeffer Center for Health Policy and Economics and a RCMAR Scholar for the Minority Aging Health Economics Research Center at USC.

 My research interests have to do with inequality, health, gender, labor economics, and household finance.